Neutrino NSI in archaeological Pb

 Thanks to the large neutron number of Pb and W nuclei, CE$\nu$NS in PbWO$_4$ benefits from a substantial coherence enhancement, making \RESNOVA{} sensitive to NSI scenarios that modify neutrino--nucleus interactions.
 As a neutral-current process, CE$\nu$NS provides a flavor-independent probe of solar neutrinos, complementing traditional solar neutrino experiments based on electron scattering and oscillation measurements.
 In particular, direct detection experiments are uniquely sensitive to \cevns with $\nu_\tau$.

-Our results show that, for the benchmark \RESNOVA{} configuration with an energy threshold of $\mathcal{O}(1~\mathrm{keV})$, the expected signal from standard solar neutrino fluxes lies close to the experimental sensitivity frontier.
+Our results in~\cref{fig:thr_vs_exp} show that, for the benchmark \RESNOVA{} configuration with an energy threshold of $\mathcal{O}(1~\mathrm{keV})$, the expected signal from standard solar neutrino fluxes lies close to the experimental sensitivity frontier, detectable at the $3\sigma$ level with exposures of $\epsilon\sim\mathcal{O}(50)$ \tonyr in the optimistic background scenario.
 In this regime, the experiment is not expected to observe the Standard Model solar neutrino signal in a conventional detection scenario, but remains sensitive to deviations induced by NSI, which manifest as an excess in the nuclear recoil spectrum.
 For exposures at the \tonyr scale, sizable regions of the NSI parameter space can therefore be probed even when the SM contribution is marginally accessible.